Norbiox/recruitment_task/README.md

     echo 'DATABASE_URL="postgres://${POSTGRES_USER}:${POSTGRES_PASSWORD}@db:5432/${POSTGRES_DB}"' > .env

-Use docker-compose to build and run docker hosted application:
+Use docker-compose to build, test and run docker hosted application:

     docker-compose build
     docker-compose up -d

 Voila!
 You can test API at (http://0.0.0.0:8000/).

+**NOTE**:

+You can test and run application in your environment.
+All you need to do is to modify `DATABASE_URL` in `.env` file by inserting there address of your working postgres database or default SQLite adress:

+    sqlite:///db.sqlite3